8 min|Dr. Maya Kuczma

 - Limit intake of rice, as research has shown it to be contaminated with arsenic, regardless of source (9)

 - Removing our shoes before entering the home, to avoid bringing in harmful pollutants

 - Washing new clothes at least once before wearing to reduce exposure to contaminants typically used in clothing manufacturing (10)

-Exercise enhances mitochondrial biogenesis, aka the formation of new mitochondria.(11) High-intensity interval training decreases age-related mitochondrial decline.(12) Resistance training increases mitochondrial energy production.(13) In a study of elderly participants, light-medium cardio sessions (such as cycling or brisk walking) increased mitochondrial content of muscles.(14)
+Exercise enhances mitochondrial biogenesis, aka the formation of new mitochondria.(11) High-intensity interval training (HIIT) decreases age-related mitochondrial decline.(12) Resistance training increases mitochondrial energy production.(13) In a study of elderly participants, light-medium cardio sessions (such as cycling or brisk walking) increased mitochondrial content of muscles.(14)

 The more mitochondria we have, and the better they function, the more efficiently we process the food we eat, leading to better body composition and reduced risk of heart disease, insulin resistance, diabetes, and neurological disorders.
 Simply put?
 Get moving.
 Mix it up - incorporating brisk walking, strength training, and high-intensity interval training - to experience a wide variety of mitochondrial benefits.
 And, as always, consult with your doctor before starting a new exercise plan.